WA9ONY/LoRa/Meshtastic/README.md

 Each network type is tailored to specific use cases depending on the scale, complexity, and connectivity requirements.
 If you're working on a project, selecting the right network architecture will depend on whether you need local, off-grid communication or cloud-based data collection with global reach.

-Certainly!
 Here’s a list of the different types of networks that use LoRa radios, along with specific examples (names) of projects or services:

 ### 1. **LoRaWAN (Long Range Wide Area Network)**
    - **The Things Network (TTN)**: A community-driven LoRaWAN network for IoT applications, widely used globally.